Nexysweb/digis-ddl/src/permission.md

-/*# permissions
+# permissions

 when a user logs in we create a permission map model (merging all the permissions he/she has with the data model leading to a unique data model)

-with every query, merge the data query and the permission model.
+when the user request a query, the query is merged with the permission model.

-there are three types of permissions
+types of permissions
-- read
-- write
+- projection: read/write
 - filter (only for attributes)

 write automatically grants read permission